samuelweiler/bulk-rr/README.md

    Type are accepted and will be captured for use in the Replacement Pattern.

-   Third, the Replacement Pattern contains a single "star" backreference denoting all captured numeric (decimal) backreferences will be combined with its default delimiter of hyphen "-" (for PTR) and placed into the backreference's position in the answer-set.
+   Third, the Replacement Pattern contains a single "star" reference denoting all captured numeric (decimal) references will be combined with its default delimiter of hyphen "-" (for PTR) and placed into the reference's position in the answer-set.
 Should this generate an invalid hostname the response will be NXDOMAIN unless other BULK records match and are successfully generated without error.

-   The owner for "10.2.3.4" is "4.3.2.10.in-addr.arpa." and creates matching backreferences for "4", "3", "2" and "10" then reverses
+   The owner for "10.2.3.4" is "4.3.2.10.in-addr.arpa." and creates matching references for "4", "3", "2" and "10" then reverses their
-   their indices so "${1}" resolves to "10", "${2}" to "2", "${3}" to
+   indices so "${1}" resolves to "10", "${2}" to "2", "${3}" to "3" and
-   "3" and "${4}" to "4" respectively.
+   "${4}" to "4" respectively.
 When applied to the Replacement Pattern the answer becomes "pool-10-2-3-4.example.com.".

    EXAMPLE 2 For this example the query is defined as a PTR record for "10.2.3.4" with an origin of "2.10.in-addr.arpa." and the evaluating